Idea

 This article isn’t about the feature, though.
 It’s about why you shouldn’t use the feature in most cases.

-There are some cases when it’s necessary or won’t harm a course, but overall you shouldn’t use it for anything where someone is supposed to learn something.
+There are some cases when it’s necessary or won’t harm a course, but overall, you shouldn’t use it for anything where someone should learn something.

 You may be tempted to think that background audio will increase engagement, make your course look more polished, and make your course more likely to be consumed.

-The goal of a course likely isn’t strictly to be consumed, though.
+The goal of a course is likely not strictly to be consumed, though.
 It’s to be relevant (relevant training is king and the key to engagement) and change or improve performance in some way.

-Background audio for eLearning or training videos may seem like a great idea, but before you get too carried away, think a bit deeper about its purpose.
+Background audio for eLearning or training videos may seem like a great idea, but before you get too carried away, think deeper about its purpose.

 Audio won’t increase engagement but it definitely will negatively impact any potential learning.

-If you must use music then there are some things to keep in mind before you do so.
+If you must use music, then there are some things to remember before you do so.

 There’s plenty of research (I’ll cite some later) that music can sabotage the learning process and be detrimental when trying to learn.
 So why should you avoid using background audio in eLearning or training videos?